-Please note if your service lines contain lead, it does not mean you cannot use water as you normally do.
-Missouri American Water regularly tests for lead in drinking water and our water meets state and federal water quality regulations, including those set for lead.

-For more information on lead in drinking water, please visit https://www.amwater.com/moaw/Water-Quality/Lead-And-Drinking-Water/.
+Please note: if your service lines contain lead, it does not mean you cannot use water as you normally do.
+Missouri American Water tests for lead in drinking water and our water meets state and federal water quality regulations, including those set for lead.
+For added protection and to comply with the new legislation, we will be removing lead and lead/galvanized piping from service lines over time.
+For more information on lead in drinking water, please visit www.amwater.com/moaw/Water-Quality/Lead-And-Drinking-Water/.